Elastic Interaction Energy-Informed Real-Time Traffic Scene Perception

-Table \ref{tab.tu} and \ref{tab.cu} shows the results on lane predictions of CULane and Tusimple, respectively.
-In experiment results of Tusimple, EIEL makes around 3\% accuracy improvement, and significant reduces the FPR and FNR, showed in table \ref{tab.tu}.
-In CULane results, most of the categories IoU increase with the assistance of elastic energy loss as displayed in first two rows.
-Last row in table \ref{tab.cu} is the results when adding two auxiliary loss functions $L_{IoU}$ and $L_{exist}$, where the former one guides the network to increase the pixel interaction of union, and the latter one is achieved by add an auxiliary branch of lane existence (LE), and calculated by binary cross entropy.
-These results show that the use of EIEL can significantly improve lane segmentation results and is suitable for any task requiring to obtain lane heat maps/probability maps.
+Table \ref{tab.cu} and \ref{tab.tu} shows the results on lane predictions of CULane and Tusimple, respectively.
+In CULane results, most of the category IoU increase with the assistance of EIEL as displayed in first two rows of Tab.~\ref{tab.cu}.
+Last row in Tab.\ref{tab.cu} is the results when adding two auxiliary loss functions $L_{IoU}$ and $L_{exist}$, where the former one guides the network to increase the pixel interaction of union, and the latter one is achieved by add an auxiliary branch of lane existence (LE), and calculated by binary cross entropy~\cite{pan2018spatial}.
+In experiment results of Tusimple, EIEL makes consistently improvement on every metrics shown in Tab.~\ref{tab.tu}.
+These results show that the use of EIEL can significantly improve lane segmentation results and is suitable for any task that requires to obtain lane heat maps/probability maps.
 There are many other ways to tune the parameters, including setting the tusimple labels (5 lanes from left to fight, or 4 / 6 lanes on two sides of ego lane), batch size, learning rates, adding various auxiliary branches, etc. We do not focus too much on these improvement measures, but just make comparison on segmentation quality via experiments on the same code and machine until convergence.